jtwool/superdead-rules/src/5_gear.md

 # Gear
 Equipment is essential to surviving the end of the world.
 Here are some common items you'll need or encounter.

+## Carrying and Encumbrance
+You can carry a number of items equal to **five plus your athletics** score without effort.
+Heroes with super strength or a similar ability can carry 20 items.

+When carrying a number of items more than that, you are burdened by the weight.
+This makes many tasks **hard**, and some tasks like hiding or sneaking about **very hard**.

 ## Bartering and Scavenging
 There is no central bank.
 No dollar.
 And nobody needs gold.
 What people need is food, shelter, ways to stay safe.
 Ways to relax.
 And ways to get away.